unioslo/harborapi/docs/recipes/artifacts/get-artifact.md

 ## Fetching scan overview

 We can fetch the scan overview for an artifact using the `with_scan_overview` argument.
-This will return a [`ScanOverview`][harborapi.models.ScanOverview] object.
+This will populate the [`scan_overview`] field of the artifact with a [`ScanOverview`][harborapi.models.ScanOverview] object.
 This object contains a brief overview of the scan results for the artifact.
-To fetch the full scan report, see the [Get artifact scan report](get-scan-report.md) recipe.
+To fetch the full vulnerability report, see the [Get artifact vulnerability report](get-artifact-vulnerabilities.md) recipe.